Statistics at a Glance

 |Non-Hispanic American Indian/Alaska Native||4.6|

 |Non-Hispanic American Indian/Alaska Native||1.7|

 |Non-Hispanic Asian/Pacific Islander||1.6|

 Tongue cancer is most frequently diagnosed among people aged 55–64.

 Who Dies From This Cancer?

 For tongue cancer, death rates increase with age.
 Men are more likely than women to die of this cancer.
-The number of deaths was 0.6 per 100,000 men and women per year based on 2011-2015 deaths.
+The death rate was 0.7 per 100,000 men and women per year based on 2016–2020 deaths, age-adjusted.